lcreid/docker/README.md

 1. Copy a couple of files for Docker Compose into the directory.
 1. Run a shell _with Docker Compose_ to create the Rails project.
 1. Set-up the database configuration so you can connect to Postgres.
-1. Fix `Procfile.dev` so you can reach your applicatoin from outside the container.
+1. Fix `Procfile.dev` so you can reach your application from outside the container.
 1. Run the app to see the default Rails welcome page.

 ```bash